Dynamic Feedback Linearization of Control Systems with Symmetry: Introduction

 is said to be {\it explicitly integrable} if the set of all its generic, time-parametrized, smooth trajectories can be locally expressed in the form

-for some integers $r_a>0$, $s_a>0$, where the $z^a(t)$ are arbitrary, smooth, vector-valued functions of time $t$, and ${A}$ and ${B}$ are assumed to be smooth functions defined over open subsets of finite jet spaces.
-Note that the highest-order derivatives $r_a, s_a$ of the functions $z^a(t)$ appearing in \eqref{explicitlyIntegrable} need not all be equal; in general they depend on $a$.
+where $a$ ranges over the integers $1\leq a\leq m$ and for some integers $r_a>0$, $s_a>0$, where the~$z^a(t)$ are arbitrary, smooth, vector-valued functions of time $t$, and ${A}$ and ${B}$ are assumed to be smooth functions over an open subset of a finite jet space that have been composed with a~section of this space over its source manifold, $\B R$.
+Note that the highest-order derivatives~$r_a$,~$s_a$ of the functions~$z^a(t)$ appearing in \eqref{explicitlyIntegrable} need not all be equal; in general they depend on $a$.
 The expression \eqref{explicitlyIntegrable} is also referred to as a {\it Monge parametrization} for the system \eqref{controlSystem}; see, e.g., \cite{AP07}.

-The appeal of explicit integrability is evident: An explicit Monge pa\-ra\-me\-tri\-za\-tion of the form \eqref{explicitlyIntegrable} allows the general solution of the system \eqref{controlSystem} to be expressed in terms of $m$ arbitrary functions $z^1(t), \ldots, z^m(t)$ and their derivatives, with no integrations required.
+The appeal of explicit integrability is evident: An explicit Monge pa\-ra\-me\-tri\-za\-tion of the form~\eqref{explicitlyIntegrable} allows the general solution of the system \eqref{controlSystem} to be expressed in terms of $m$ arbitrary functions $z^1(t), \dots, z^m(t)$ and their derivatives, with no integrations required.
 This is extremely useful for control engineering problems such as motion planning; see, e.g., \cite{Levine}.
 And it turns out that explicit integrability is equivalent to dynamic feedback linearizability.
-We will give a detailed explanation of this equivalence in Section \ref{terminology-sec}.
+We will give a~detailed explanation of this equivalence in Section \ref{terminology-sec}.

-Apart from in a dedicated review, it is difficult to do justice to all the advances that have been made in this area, but a non-exhaustive list might include \cite{ArandaMoogPomet, AP, AP07, BC3control, CharletLevineMarino2, Chetverikov, ClellandHu, FLRM1, FLRM2, Guay, Levine, NR, Pomet95, Pomet97, Shadwick90, SPR, SluisTilbury, NMR}.
+Apart from in a dedicated review, it is difficult to do justice to all the advances that have been made in this area, but a non-exhaustive list might include \cite{ArandaMoogPomet, AP, AP07, BC3control, CharletLevineMarino2, Chetverikov, ClellandHu, FLRM1, FLRM2, Guay, Levine, Nic_Res_2017_Flatness, Pomet95, Pomet97, Shadwick90, SPR, SluisTilbury, NMR}.
 So far as we are aware, references particularly concerned with methods for the explicit construction of dynamic feedback linearizations of various classes of control systems include \cite{AP07,BC3control, CharletLevineMarino2, Chetverikov, Guay, LNR, Pomet95, R2, Pomet97, R2}.
 Despite this progress, however, it is fair to say that the theory of \df\ linearizability is still under development and numerous open questions remain before the class of dynamic feedback linearizable systems can be said to be well understood.